JoVi0li/kikagada/README.md

 2. Log in to access all features.
 3. Start discovering and reviewing restrooms in your area and around the world.

-## Contributions

-If you're a clean restroom enthusiast and want to contribute to Kikagada, feel free to open issues, propose new features, or submit pull requests.
-We believe that together, we can improve everyone's restroom experience.

 ## Tech Stack

  - **Language**: Dart